eofreire/hri-metrics/README.md

 **Usage**

-1. Run the Script: Execute the script in Octave using run or by loading it directly.
+1. Run the Script: Execute the script in Octave using run or by loading it directly directly into the workspace.
 2. Select Input Data: Upon execution, select a .csv file containing gesture data (columns: Referent, Participant, Gesture ID).
-3. Choose Output Folder: Specify a folder for saving output data, including a gesture summary report and contingency table.
+3. Optional Guessability Calculation: The script will prompt you to decide if you want to perform the Guessability calculation.
+If you opt for this, you will be prompted to enter the selected gesture(s) for each referent.
-4. Optional Guessability Calculation: The script will prompt you to choose if you would like to perform the Guessability calculation.
+4. Choose Output Folder: Specify a folder for saving output data, including a gesture summary report and contingency table.

 **Output**